GuptPrana/RTI_GT/README.md

 # Camera-based Ground Truth Collection (RTI).
+- Ground Truth Collection using Intel Realsense D435(F) or D455(F).

+### Environment
+- Create a virtual environment and activate it before running any scripts.
+- Install all dependencies in `requirements_PT.txt` for Person-Tracking.
+- Install all dependencies in `requirements_GT.txt` for Depth-based Ground Truth.

 ### Data Collection
 - run ` realsense.py ` to collect synchronized Point Clouds and RGB frames.